-Participation and professionalism can both help and hurt your final grade in this class - i.e., letter grades can be adjusted up or down according to your participation and professionalism.
+Participation, professionalism, and conduct all serve to either help or hurt your final grade in this course - i.e., letter grades can be adjusted up or down according to your level of participation, professionalism, and conduct.

 COMMUNICATION POLICY:

 I will utilize our course web page, offered through the Blackboard system to keep in contact with you throughout the semester.
 I will post all announcements (e.g., updates and/or changes to our course, new exercise/discussion postings, etc.) to the "Announcement" section on our course web page.
 I will also send out periodic emails which will be sent to your @shsu.edu account.
 I strongly recommend that you check email and the web page regularly - a good rule of thumb is to check email and BB at least every day.